 Växjö also is an ideal starting point for the cycle route, with excellent train and bus connections.

 The city offers lots to see and do, as well as a plethora of places to stay ranging from hotels to campgrounds.
 Visit or contact the Tourist Information for further information.

 Make a stop at Huseby Bruk while cycling Åsnen runt.
 Huseby is an old ironworks with a well-preserved works environment and lots of history.
 Today, Huseby is a wonderful place to visit with its beautiful castle and manor park, the kitchen garden, museums, small shops and the restaurant, Elisabeth’s Garden Café & Restaurant.

-In Torne you’ll find Torne Lanthandel where you can enjoy a cup of coffee, buy ice cream or stock up on supplies for your rucksack.
-The shop stocks lots of local produce!
+In Torne you’ll find Torne Lanthandel where you can buy a cup of coffee, ice cream or stock up on supplies for your rucksack.
 Open all year round.

 Fill your picnic hamper with wonderfully tasty, locally produced delicacies.
 Artisan food for Swedish ‘fika’ with self-service, more substantial barbecue adventures or quick coffee breaks with ice cream.
 They offer take-away coffee and tea.

 Trollberget is the western entrance to Åsnen National Park and offers an amazing nature mosaic.
 Dragonflies hover over the calm bays and the low point where there is a sudden crack in the bare rock is home to many legends.
 One tells of a hidden door where the troll’s enormous treasure is supposedly hidden.

 Ulvö is an old station community through which the railway once passed.
 Today it’s a cycleway, Banvallsleden, on which you’re travelling.
 A nice place to swim, rest and have a picnic.
 There’s also a basic toilet by the car park.